lingyuehao/706_final_project/README.md

 **Recommended actions for the company:**
 1. Implement processes to ensure witness information is captured at the scene.
 This is the single most critical gap in the current data.

-2. With over 70% of claims involving multiple vehicles, these represent the largest pool for potential subrogation—if witness and documentation gaps can be addressed.
+2. With over 70% of claims involving multiple vehicles, these represent the largest pool for potential subrogation, if witness and documentation gaps can be addressed.

 3. The 6,190 "multi_vehicle_clear" claims with police reports (3,711) should be the first target for subrogation investigation, as fault determination is clearer.